 The contour plot hints that perhaps some of the flux in the central component, which corresponds to the radio galaxy itself, is captured in this image.

-The Cassiopeia A image from the Perley and Butler paper is shown below for comparison.
+The Cygnus A image from the Perley and Butler paper is shown below for comparison.
 We see that at the resolution we have with ATA the hot spots at the end of the jets will look basically like point sources.
 The extended emission of the two lobes is much weaker and is not large enough to be resolved independently of the hot spots with a 30 arcsecond beam.

 The data for this observation has been released in Zenodo as the dataset “Cassiopeia A and Cygnus A interferometric observation with Allen Telescope Array“.
 This includes the UVFITS files and the flags and CLEAN masks necessary to reproduce the CASA processing pipeline.
 The calibrated and reduced visibilities for Cassiopeia A and Cygnus A, as well as the images are also included.
 The raw FX correlator output size is 70 GB, so it is not included in the dataset.